decor

 Who Is Allergan?

-Allergan is a medical device and drug company that is one of the largest manufacturers of breast implants across the globe The company was founded in 1948 in Irvine, California, where it was headquartered until 2015 when it shut down because it was acquired by the Irish company Actavis.
-Allergan was acquired again in 2019 by AbbVie, a biopharmaceutical company based in Chicago, Illinois.
+Allergan is a medical device and drug company that is one of the largest manufacturers of breast implants across the globe.
+The company was founded in 1948 in Irvine, California, where it was headquartered until 2015 it was acquired by the Irish company Actavis.
+In 2019, through a second acquisition, Allergan became part of AbbVie, a biopharmaceutical company based in Chicago, Illinois.

 Who Is Allergan Aesthetics?

-Allergan Aesthetics is the branch of Allergan/AbbVie that produces aesthetic medical products, such as botox and breast implants.
+Allergan Aesthetics is the branch of Allergan/AbbVie that produces aesthetic medical products, such as Botox injection and breast implants.
 Allergan produces silicone and saline breast implants that are sold worldwide, although most of its sales come from the United States, Canada, and Latin America.
-The company’s most popular breast implant brand is called Natrelle but also sells other brands of breast implants as well.
+The company’s most popular breast implant brand is called Natrelle but it also sells other brands of breast implants as well.

 What Is a Breast Implant?

-A breast implant is a prosthetic that alters a person’s breasts in size, contour, and shape.
-They can look natural enough to be visually indistinguishable from natural breasts and are common in medical procedures as well as in cosmetic breast augmentations.
+A breast implant is a prosthetic device inserted during surgery, that alters a person’s breasts in size, contour, and shape.
+They can look natural enough to be visually indistinguishable from natural breasts and are commonly used in post-mastectomy or other medical procedures as well as in cosmetic breast augmentations.

 What Can Breast Implants Be Made from?

 Breast implants are typically made from a silicone outer shell that can be filled with either a silicone solution or a saline solution.
-Usually, breast implants with silicone interiors come pre-filled, while those with a saline solution are filed after the implantation surgery.
+Breast implants with silicone interiors come pre-filled, while those with a saline solution may be pre-filled or filled after the implantation surgery.

 How Long Do Breast Implants Last?

-Breast implants don’t last forever.
-They can last for between 10 and 20 years but may require some upkeep during that time.
+Breast implants may not last forever.
+They generally last for between 10 and 20 years but may require some upkeep during that time.

 Why Do People Get Breast Implants?

 There are a variety of reasons why someone might choose to get breast implants, ranging from purely cosmetic to solving a medical problem.
-Some people who get breast implants, for example, do so because they wish to have larger breasts.
-Others have a reduction surgery to eliminate back pain while others have reconstruction surgery following a mastectomy.
-Yet others may have breast implants as part of their transition.
+Some people who get breast implants do so because they wish to have larger breasts, while others have reconstruction surgery following a mastectomy.
+Yet others may have breast implants as part of their transition in gender reassignment surgery.

 What Is a Breast Augmentation?

-Breast augmentation is a surgery that involves increasing the size of the breasts.
+Breast augmentation is a surgical procedure that is performed to increase the size of the breasts.
 This surgery can be for the purpose of increasing self-confidence for those who feel a larger breast size will improve their appearance.
 It can also be to rebuild breasts that were damaged or removed for any reason.
-Breast augmentation isn’t necessarily an increase in size, either.
-Sometimes, it can also involve reducing the size of the breasts, for example, to reduce back pain for someone born with larger breasts, or to return the breast size to a person’s previous size if their breasts grew during pregnancy.

 Reasons for getting a breast augmentation can include: